GlacioHack/xdem/doc/source/coregistration.md

 _ = ax[1].set_yticklabels([])
 ```

+## Building coregistration pipelines

-## The {class}`~xdem.coreg.CoregPipeline` object
+### The {class}`~xdem.coreg.CoregPipeline` object

-Often, more than one coregistration approach is necessary to obtain the best results.
-For example, ICP works poorly with large initial vertical shifts, so a {class}`~xdem.coreg.CoregPipeline` can be constructed to perform both sequentially:
+Often, more than one coregistration approach is necessary to obtain the best results, and several need to be combined
+sequentially.
+A {class}`~xdem.coreg.CoregPipeline` can be constructed for this:

 ```{code-cell} ipython3
 # We can list sequential coregistration methods to apply